clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/cgdisk-manual-install.rst

    Figure 1: :guilabel:`Choose installation Type`

 Partition using CGDISK
 **********************

-You will need to create a :abbr:`GPT (GUID Partition Table)` since
-|CL| only supports the :abbr:`UEFI (Unified Extensible Firmware Interface)`
-specification.
-For a complete description of the :command:`cgdisk` utility and how to use it, you can visit Rod Smith's `GPT fdisk tutorial`_.
+We will create a :abbr:`GPT (GUID Partition Table)` since |CL| only supports the :abbr:`UEFI (Unified Extensible Firmware Interface)` specification.
+For a complete description of the :command:`cgdisk` utility and how to use it, visit Rod Smith's website for a `GPT fdisk tutorial`_.

 For this guide we will start with a hard drive that has not been partitioned and we will use the entire drive for this |CL| installation.

 #.
-On the ``Choose partitioning method`` menu, shown in figure 2, select the
+On the :guilabel:`Choose partitioning method` menu, shown in figure 2,
-   :guilabel:`< Manually configure mounts and partitions >` menu item to manually partition your hard drive.
+   select the :guilabel:`< Manually configure mounts and partitions >` menu item to manually partition your hard drive.

    .. figure:: figures/cmi-step5.png
       :scale: 50 %